of Aid Stations

 100 mile Centurion Buckle & Race Shirt to all finishers.
 Runners finishing the course in under 24 hours will receive '100 miles - One Day' buckles commemorating their achievement.
 Runners finishing between 24 and 28 hours will receive '100 mile - Finisher' buckles.

 Trophies will be awarded to first place male and female.
 Further Prizes will be awarded to 2nd and 3rd Placed Male and Female.
 Age Group Prizes will be awarded for 1st Male and Female Vet40, 50, 60 and 70.

-There will be a minimum of 14 aid stations along the course.
+There will be a minimum of 13 aid stations along the course.
 Aid stations carry as a minimum: water, coke, chocolate, sweets, fruit, nuts, a limited number of Gu Energy gels, sandwiches and other sweet and savoury snacks.
 All of the aid stations from Hurley onwards will serve hot drinks.
-Some of the aid stations will have hot food and these are listed on the aid station table here.

 Drop Bags must be deposited at the race start between 0715 and 0930 on race morning.
 Drop bags must NOT exceed 30cm x 20cm x 20cm in size ie. the size of a shoe box for any one aid station.
 They must be labelled with your name, aid station it is to go to and race number.
 Drop bags will be accessible at the following points and will be available for collection between 1000 and 1400 on Sunday, at the finish line.
 Drop bags must be collected by 1400, any left over at this time will be disposed of.
 Runners need to leave a different drop bag for each aid station, each bag will be transported to the aid station listed and then the finish.
 Finish line bags will be taken directly to the finish only.